Eddayy/Eddayy.github.io/README.md

 - [ ] Screen for side projects

-- [X] improve comment system

 - [ ] create search functionality

 - [ ] create recommendation system

+- [ ] Organize folder of markdown files

 - [x] Add section of tech used

-- [ ] Add about this website and about me
+- [x] Add about this website and about me

 - [x] Add info about commit history

 - [x] config renovatebot

+- [X] improve comment system